Stabicraft Company History

 November saw the release of the newly designed 1850 Fisher which undergone some serious innovation offering a package to suit everyone.

 Our boats can be found in waters all over the world performing in a wide range of different applications.
-We manufacture around 1000 boats every year from our New Zealand plant thanks to our dedicated staff of over 130 adventure engineers.
+We manufacture in excess of 1000 boats per annum from our New Zealand plant thanks to our dedicated staff of over 130 adventure engineers.